Sleeped32/BrookesSem2/Business Accounting/Ass 2/Research.md

 - One-time cost of USD 630 for a Single-User License and USD 1,890 for a Multi-User License.
 From the second year onwards, you need to renew TSS to avail host of value-added services.
 - Integrations with - Whatsapp
 ([Tallyweb](https://tallysolutions.com/global/features/net-capabilities/))

+[TallyPrime](https://tallysolutions.com/tally-prime/) is a comprehensive ERP software solution that manages accounting, inventory, statutory compliance, and other critical business processes.
+It primarily serves small to medium-sized enterprises seeking value for money in managing purchase orders and financial operations.

+This software solution offers benefits like [automation in financial reporting](https://thecfoclub.com/financial-planning-analysis/nlg-financial-reporting/), tax management, and ensuring data integrity, which is crucial for accurate balance sheets.

+TallyPrime tackles common hassles such as complex [tax filing](https://thecfoclub.com/accounting/best-tax-conferences/), including e-way bill generation, fragmented data management, and cumbersome statutory compliance processes.
+Among its best features are its user-friendly interface, robust tax filing capabilities, including e-way bill integration, and flexible reporting to streamline workflow.